masoodaqaim/crime_dc/README.md

 ﻿
 # Areas of Crime in our Nation's Capital

-Being a resident of our nation’s capital, I was curious to learn more about the city.
+Being a resident of our nation’s capital, I was interested to learn more about the city.
 I was not looking for anything in particular, just curious.
 I started with viewing the Wikipedia.
 Learning about the history, architecture, culture, population, among other things.
 Being that Washington DC is the capital, there is no shortage of unique information.

-I was also curious on how to build an interactive map.
-Something of a challenge to myself.
-Then I got the idea to use the city’s demographics (population, income, home value, etc.) and with power of the Folium library, build a choropleth map to visually see the differences.
+As a challenge to myself, I decided to build an interactive choropleth map using the city’s demographics (population, income, home value, etc.) to visually see differences.
 I included crime data as well, specifically violent gun-related crime, and noticed a very distinctive trend.
-Areas where there are high income, high home value, and high education had almost no violent crime.
-I had to learn more and find out if there are other demographics that contribute to violent crime.
+Areas of high income, high home value, and high education had almost no violent crime.
+I was interested to learn more and find out if there are other demographics that contribute to violent crime.

 __Questions__
 1. Building a choropleth map, can we find a “boundary” which separates crime from non-crime?
 2. Can we predict if a particular area (census district) will be high in violent gun-related crimes?

-__(note, throughout this notebook, any mention of the word crime specifically means violent gun-related crime)__
+__(Note, throughout this notebook, any mention of the word crime specifically means violent gun-related crime.
+All data is pulled from 2017 only)__

 Here is how I tackled the problem
 -	Research what contributes to crime